golangkorea/golang-spec/Built-in functions/bootstrapping.md

 print      prints all arguments; formatting of arguments is implementation-specific println    like print but prints spaces between arguments and a newline at the end
 ```

+Implementation restriction: `print` and `println` need not accept arbitrary argument types, but printing of boolean, numeric, and string [types](/Types) must be supported.